panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 ## 3. Summary

-`useEffect(callback, deps)` is the hook that executed `callback` (the side-effect) after the component rendering.

-Sometimes, if you aren't careful with what the side-effect does, you might trigger an infinite loop of component renderings.
+`useEffect(callback, deps)` is the hook that executes `callback` (the side-effect) after the component rendering.
+If you aren't careful with what the side-effect does, you might trigger an infinite loop of component renderings.

 A common case that generates an infinite loop is updating state in the side-effect without having any dependency argument at all: